NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/ExtensionLibrary/Extension-UKCore-Evidence.page.md

 <h3 id="guidance-evidence">Extension Specific Guidance</h3>
-The resource being referenced SHALL conform to the following {{pagelink:Profile-DiagnosticReport}}.
+Where possible, it is expected that the resource being referenced SHOULD conform to {{pagelink:Profile-DiagnosticReport}}.

 ---